crhwebdev-courses/react-blog/README.md

+## Description

+A project created for Udemy Course: Modern React with Redux [2019].
+It pulls users and blog posts from a fake api and displays them in blog format.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts